Improved random batch Ewald method in molecular dynamics simulations: Introduction

 The calculation of long-ranged electrostatic interactions require intensive communications between cores, which significantly reduce the parallel efficiency for large scale systems \cite{allen2017computer,RN18,RN70,RN68}.
 Besides, the proportion of the CPU cost on short-range interactions also tends to play an essential contribution due to the balance strategy \cite{thompson2021lammps,abraham2015gromacs} between short-range and long-range interactions.
 A crucial observation \cite{leiserson2020there,Sherry2021Proceeding} is that there are decreasing marginal returns to algorithmic innovation, because the easy-to-catch innovations have already been ``fished-out" \cite{kortum1997research} and the remaining is more difficult to find or provides smaller gains.
 For MD simulations, this marginal effect also arises, where the bottleneck on communication latency for the calculation of non-bonding forces has no transformative advances for several decades \cite{RN18,DEShaw2020JCP}.

 In recent years, stochastic algorithms emerge gradually and furnish an important bridge linking traditional methods and modern massive high-performance computing, lifting both efficiency and scalability\cite{liang2022superscalability,lu202186}.
 For electrostatic interactions, the random batch Ewald (RBE) method proposed recently \cite{jin2021random,liang2022superscalability}, has presented its tremendous potential to overcome the scalability issues for deterministic algorithms such as particle-mesh Ewald.
 The RBE method is based on the Ewald summation.
 It avoids the use of the FFT by employing a random mini-batch importance sampling strategy on the Fourier components to approximate the force and pressure contributions from the long-range part.
 Since its superior speedup in the Fourier space, it is pointed out \cite{liang2022superscalability,liang2021random1} that the short-range part becomes the bottleneck of the MD simulations, and a further acceleration requires a high-efficient treatment of the short-range contributions of the non-bonded force, including the LJ and the real part of the Ewald splitting.
-For this purpose, in this paper we propose an improved RBE (IRBE) method employing the random batch list (RBL) scheme \cite{liang2021random} to accelerate the short-range calculation under the RBE framework.
+In this paper we propose an improved RBE (IRBE) method employing the random batch list (RBL) scheme \cite{liang2021random} to accelerate the short-range calculation under the RBE framework.
 Basically, the RBL does the random batch in the real space, resulting in a significant reduction in the number of neighbors for each particle.
 The RBL is an extension of the original random batch method \cite{jin2020random} by dividing the region into a core-shell structure and constructing the minibatch for particles in the shell region.
-This idea works well for the LJ potential \cite{liang2021random}, and in this paper we demonstrate its further extension in the IRBE method for a united scheme of the non-bonded interactions is effective.
-We present the accuracy and stability analysis of the IRBE method.
-The method is implemented in the LAMMPS package, and our numerical results demonstrate the attractive performance of the IRBE method by testing the accuracy and parallel efficiency for benchmark problems, showing its great promise in saving computer resources of both CPU and memory costs, thus furnishing a useful tool to address the above-mentioned marginal effect.
+This RBL idea works well for the LJ potential \cite{liang2021random}, and in this paper we demonstrate its extension for the short-range part of Coulomb interaction is effective and theoretically obtain the error estimate.
+The IRBE method is implemented in the LAMMPS package, and a systematic investigation was conducted on both the primitive-model eleoctrlyte and and all-atom systems including the bulk water and a micro-phase separated LiTFSI ionic liquid.
+Our numerical results demonstrate the attractive performance of the IRBE method, showing its great promise in saving computer resources of both CPU and memory costs, thus furnishing a useful tool to address the above-mentioned marginal effect.